eriklins/Pascal-Bindings-For-SimpleBLE-Library/README.md

 ## Examples
 The original SimpleBLE project comes with three C examples, which have been ported to Lazarus:

-* **SimpleBleScanExample**
-A console application based on scan.c from SimpleBLE and demonstrates scanning for BLE advertisements from peripherals.
+* **SimpleBleScanExample**: A console application based on scan.c from SimpleBLE and demonstrates scanning for BLE advertisements from peripherals.
 The output shows a list of devices with device name (if present) and BLE MAC address.
-* **SimpleBleConnectExample**
-A console application based on connect.c from SimpleBLE and demonstrates
+* **SimpleBleConnectExample**: A console application based on connect.c from SimpleBLE and demonstrates
   * Scanning for BLE advertisements from peripherals like above.
   * Selecting a peripheral to connect to.
   * Fetch BLE services, characteristics and descriptors from the peripherals's GATT table and shows as a list.
-* **SimpleBleNotifyExample**
-A console application based on notify.c from SimpleBLE and demonstrates
+* **SimpleBleNotifyExample**: A console application based on notify.c from SimpleBLE and demonstrates
   * Scanning for BLE advertisements from peripherals like above.
   * Selecting a peripheral to connect to.
   * Fetch BLE services, characteristics and descriptors from the peripherals's GATT table and shows as a list.
   * Selecting a characteristic and subscribe to notifications.
   * If characteristic value changes on the peripheral, the new values are shown.

 There are some more examples, but those are C++ and weren't (yet...) ported to Pascal.